Open-Earth-Foundation/OpenClimate/CONTRIBUTING_DATA.md

 - Did you have to pay for the data?
 - Did you have to log in somewhere to get the data?

-If you're in doubt, you can consult with the data publisher or the OpenClimate data team.
+If you're in doubt, you can consult with the data publisher or the OpenClimate maintainers.

 ### Check that it hasn't already been included

-We have included 30 data sets from various agencies and researchers already, with about 25 more in our queue.
+We have included dozens of data sets from various agencies and researchers already, with about 25 more in our queue.
 If you'd like to check whether the data set you've identified has already been imported, check [OpenClimate](https://openclimate.network/) .
 You can search for a few example actors, like a city or a region, and check if the relevant data is empty, or if the data source is marked.

 In case it's not clear, you can check the [harmonize](https://github.com/Open-Earth-Foundation/OpenClimate/tree/main/harmonize) directory for data sets that have already been imported.

-## Sending a link
+## Opening an issue

-If you identify data that should be in OpenClimate, and you don't have the skills or time to import it, please send us an email at openclimate-data@openearth.org.
-We'll queue it up for import.
+If you identify data that should be in OpenClimate, and you don't have the skills or time to import it, add a GitHub issue at https://github.com/Open-Earth-Foundation/OpenClimate/issues .

-## Dropping raw/processed data

-You may also upload raw or processed data, as well as Python-based analysis scripts, via [Dropbox](https://www.dropbox.com/request/1NT4NbRay4v1cCjDyQZM).
-If including multiple files, please either upload the entire directory or zip the files.
-If processing data, please try to conform the data to the [OpenClimate schema](https://github.com/Open-Earth-Foundation/OpenClimate/tree/develop/api/schema).

 ## Obtaining the data